zarmeengull964-a11y/mindspark/README.md

 •Dark and light theme toggle
 •Fully responsive design built with Bootstrap

 The PHP backend is entirely optional.
-The app runs as a fully standalone frontend application using localStorage, making it easy to deploy anywhere without a server.frontend app ke tor par bhi perfectly deploy ho sakta hai.
+The app runs as a fully standalone frontend application using localStorage, making it easy to deploy anywhere without a server.

-These features call `requireAuth(...)` from `useAuthGate`, so they automatically pop the Login modal for guests:
 - AI Chatbot (`/chatbot`)
 - PDF notes (`/pdfs`)
 - Progress, Quiz submissions, Certificate